Oluwapelumi99/Yoga-Club/README.md

 <li>Email addresses input field have lso been tested to make sure an "@" is present for the registration to be able to submit.</li>
 <li>I also tested the classes link in the paragraph section of the home page to make sure it directs users to the classes page.
 This has been done for added comfort and easy usability of the website.</li>
+<li>I tested that the media query for prefers-reduced-motion on the classes page works well by setting my device to enable reduced motion.</li>

 ## Bugs